Skip to content

 Logistics infrastructure

-Each deployed pod, once rolled out, is a unit of Saudi logistics capacity.
-The planned fleet build-up in the model is the quantitative answer to 'what does this investment physically produce?'
+Each deployed pod is a unit of Saudi logistics capacity.
+The fleet build-up in the model is the quantitative answer to 'what does this investment physically produce?'

-Planned capital deployed into Saudi fleet by Expansion
+Planned capital deployed into Saudi fleet by 2029

 src CT_Capital_Raised_Expansion · Cap Table · Finance docs/Cleverpod Financial Model 2026.xlsx